Health Insurance Marketplace Enrollment Assistance

 Based on your income, you may qualify for any of the following:

 Medicaid – Medicaid provides coverage to millions of Americans with limited incomes or disabilities.
 Each state’s Medicaid rules are different.
-Many states are expanding Medicaid in 2014 to cover more people.
 You can apply for Medicaid now to see if you’re eligible.
-Or you can fill out a Marketplace application as soon as November 15th, 2014 to find out if you will qualify in 2015.
+Or you can fill out a Marketplace application to find out if you will qualify.

 Children’s Health Insurance Program (CHIP) – CHIP provides coverage for children, and in some states pregnant women, in families with incomes too high for Medicaid but too low to afford private insurance.
 You can apply for CHIP right now to find out if you’re eligible.
-Or you can fill out a Marketplace application as soon as October 1st, 2013 to find out if you’re eligible for 2014.
+Or you can fill out a Marketplace application to find out if you’re eligible.